-There are many nonprofit organizations in Washington State that provide services to help other nonprofits build their capacity to achieve their mission.
-If you're not sure if a particular organization is a good fit for your nonprofit, give us a call at 206-682-6704 and we'll help steer you in the right direction.
+There are many nonprofit organizations that provide services to help other nonprofits build their capacity to achieve their mission.
+If you're not sure if a particular organization is a good fit for your nonprofit, book a free 30-minute advisory session by completing this service request.
+We'll help steer you in the right direction.
 And, if we're missing a group that you know of, let us know at firstname.lastname@example.org.

 Building Changes helps build the capacity of community-based housing and service providers through technical assistance, training, and consulting services.
 Find out more about their consulting staff and specialized services, including HOPWA Technical Assistance and Community Employment Pathways (CEP).

 Companismatches professional volunteer and community workers with nonprofit agencies in need of staffing assistance.
-In addition to a core group of full-time volunteer professionals who commit to working for client agencies for at least one year (and who may receive a stipend), Companis also serves as a matchmaker to connect talented part-time volunteers from the community with nonprofits who need their specialized skills.
+In addition to a core group of full-time volunteer professionals who commit to working for client agencies for at least one year (and who may receive a stipend).

 Global Washington is a catalyst for strengthening the global development sector in Washington state by leveraging resources; increasing visibility; sharing best practices; convening the sector by country, issue, and organization type; and advocating around education, global engagement, and foreign policy.

 InterConnection connects nonprofit organizations and underserved communities around the world to the computers and communications technology they need.
-They provide refurbished hardware, including laptops, desktops, monitors and peripherals at discounted rates through their nonprofit online store, Seattle retail store, and grant program.
+They provide refurbished hardware, at discounted rates through their nonprofit online store, Seattle retail store, and grant program.

 Nonprofit Network of Southwest Washington offers Clark County-area nonprofits communications and networking resources, access to knowledge and best practices, and advocacy support.
 It also nurtures philanthropy in Clark County.